NaimAyat/UCLA_CS131/Reading1.md

   ```
   * Interperet the return value: the `cons` function defined above accepts a value of unknown type as a parameter, a list of unkown type as a parameter, and returns a list of unknown type.
   * `length` is the built-in function that returns the length of a list.
 The return type is `'a list -> int`
+## Chapter 6
+### 6.2 A Menagerie of Types
+* A type is a set.
+When you declare that a variable has a certain type, you are sayng that the values the variable can have are a type of a certain set.
+* Primitive types: any type that a program can use but not define for itself (ex. `int` is limited by hardware)
+* Constructed type: a type a program can define for itself using the primitive types